-During the year 2018, it heavily invested in developing its content and its own digital platform in hopes of engaging with their 659 million followers better.
-It continued its paid marketing efforts while giving their fans a great experience through their website!
+Two years ago, is heavily invested in developing its content and its own digital platform in hopes of engaging with their 659 million followers better.
+It continued its paid marketing efforts while giving its fans a great experience through its website!

 Unbeknownst to many, people still look up to Google for accurate information.
 If they want to learn about a certain product or service, they immediately go to the search engine.
 As a matter of fact, a large number of internet users trust the first five organic results of each search they make.

 Hence, it’s important for brands to ensure that they’re on top of the SEO and content marketing game!

 Admittedly, mastering the art of optimization and engaging content is no easy feat.
 Even some of today’s greatest experts still struggle with perfecting their respective SEO campaigns.
 This is because search engines are constantly on their feet, updating their respective software to make sure that they consistently deliver great information to users.

 But there are certain habits brands can make note of that can help them increase their conversion rates!

 Finding The Right Words to Create a Message

 One of the most crucial factors in each SEO campaign is its targeted keywords.
 These are the words or phrases a brand should rank for.
 And while it may seem like picking keywords that relate to your brand is pretty easy, there are factors people need to keep in mind to ensure they are the right keywords for them like search intent and search volume.

 The success of your SEO efforts lies in strategically using the right phrases and words.
 With that in mind, brands should take their time doing their keyword research before proceeding with the optimization itself!